CaseyLCruz/CaseyLCruz.github.io/README.md

 ---

 ## Introduction
 > Diabetes is a chronic medical condition that affects how the body creates energy from food.
 The food consumed is broken down into sugar, which is released into the bloodstream.
 When this happens, blood sugar levels go up, but the pancreas releases insulin to stabilize it.
 If a person has diabetes, their body cannot regulate blood sugar levels through the use of insulin as well as someone without diabetes.
-This results in too much blood sugar remaining in the bloodstream and can cause serious health concerns..
+This results in too much blood sugar remaining in the bloodstream and can cause serious health concerns (1).

 > In the U.S., there are around 38 million adults who have diabetes.
 It is the 8th leading cause of death in the U.S. and the number 1 cause of kidney failure, lower-limb amputation, and adult blindness.
-The number of adults diagnosed with diabetes has doubled in the last twenty years, which is a major problem.
+The number of adults diagnosed with diabetes has doubled in the last twenty years, which is a major problem (1).

 >For this project, the dataset that will be used is from the Behavioral Risk Factor Surveillance System (BRFSS), which collects data on health-related risk behaviors and chronic health conditions.
-The specific dataset that will be analyzed contains data on whether a person has no diabetes or has diabetes/prediabetes and health indicators that they have or do not have.
+The specific dataset that will be analyzed contains data on whether a person has no diabetes or has diabetes/prediabetes and health indicators that they have or do not have (2).
 Examples of the indicators are high blood pressure and high cholesterol.
 This data can be used to understand the health indicators that relate to someone having diabetes.
 With that, information on general preventative measures can be identified and released to the public to show them which things are important to reduce their chances of having diabetes.

 ## How to use the Data Science Pipeline to Analyze Data
 > When working with data, there are four main aspects that are used: <font color=green>data collection</font>, <font color=green>data storage</font>, <font color=green>data analysis</font>, and <font color=green>data visualization</font>.
 Data collection is the process of gathering raw information from various sources, which can be done through web scraping.
 Data storage involves organizing, cleaning, and storing the data in a structured format that allows for easy retrieval and analysis.
 Data analysis is where stored data is transformed and manipulated to extract meaningful insights.
 Data presentation involves communicating the results of data analysis in a clear and understandable manner, often done through visualizations.